-Human Structure and Function
+Human Anatomy and Physiology

 Content establishes a knowledge base in anatomy and physiology.
-Components of the cells, tissues, organs and systems are described and discussed.
+Components of the cells, tissues, organs and body systems are described and discussed.
 The fundamentals of sectional anatomy relative to routine radiography are addressed.

 I. Anatomical Nomenclature